linux4sam/egt/docs/src/topics.md

 event loop automatically.

-Outside of that, EGT provides some utility classes like experimental::HttpClientRequest that uses libcurl underneath for full HTTP/HTTPS support, and handles the integration of libcurl with Asio.
+Outside of that, EGT provides some utility classes like egt::v1::experimental::HttpClientRequest that uses libcurl underneath for full HTTP/HTTPS support, and handles the integration of libcurl with Asio.

 @section topics_compiler Compiler Setup and Options